BiancaDavey/SnakeEighties/README.md

 ## Installation

-Java API is required to run this program.
+Java is required to run this program.

 ## Usage